python/devguide/triaging.rst

 Type
 ''''

-Self-explanatory from what is available.
-If something does not fit within any specific type then simply do not set it.
+Describes the type of issue.
+If something does not fit within any specific type then simply do not set it.  *"Crash"* is for hard crashes of the Python interpreter - possibly with a core dump or a Windows error box -, not erroneous exits because of an unhandled exception (the latter fall under the *"behaviour"* category).

 Stage
 '''''
 What is next to advance the issue forward.
+The *stage* needn't be set until it is clear that the issue warrants fixing.

 * needs patch
-    The bug lacks a patch to solve the problem.
+    The issue lacks a patch to solve the problem (i.e. fixing the bug, or adding the requested improvement).
 * patch review
-    There is a patch, but it needs someone to do a review of it.
+    There is a patch, but it needs reviewing or is in the process of being reviewed.
 This can be done by any triager as well as a core developer.
 * commit review
     A triager performed a patch review and it looks good to them, but a core developer needs to commit the patch (and do a quick once-over to make sure